Aberry-byte/LROC-Elelvation-Stats/README.md

 ## *array_elements_in_common(array_1, array_2, element_to_get)*

-Given two arrays and a certain element, this function checks that two points have the same id number then returns an array of the element for matching points
+Given two arrays and a certain element, this function checks for lists in the arrays that have the same id number then returns an array of the element for matching points

         EX: X_DTM_noDTM = esf.array_elements_in_common(DTM_point_array, noDTM_point_array, 1) This returns the latitude for each point given that they match